 *Waste Management, Inc. is a holding company, and all operations are conducted by its subsidiaries.
 References to “Waste Management,” “the Company” or “WM” refer to Waste Management, Inc. and its consolidated subsidiaries, unless context provides otherwise.

 Collection operations are our largest revenue driver.
-Collection involves picking up waste and recyclables from where they were generated and transporting them to a transfer station, material recovery facility (MRF), or landfill.
-We provide services to many types of customers, including commercial, industrial, residential and municipal.
-Overall, about 35% of contracts are based on pricing that fluctuates with an index while the remaining 65% periodically increase with market prices.
+Collection involves picking up solid waste and recyclables from where they were generated and transporting them to a transfer station, material recovery facility (MRF), or landfill.
+About 70% of the waste that we collect is disposed of at our own landfills, or internalized, which allows us to realize higher consolidated margins and stronger operating cash flows.
+We provide services to commercial, industrial, residential, and municipal customers.
+Overall, about 40% of collection contracts are based on pricing that fluctuates with an index while the remaining 60% periodically increases with market prices.
 Generally, contracts based on an index are municipal contracts or franchise agreements.

 Residential customers typically fall into two categories, municipal or open market.
 Municipal contracts are usually three to ten years while open market customers can sign up for services under a monthly subscription.
 The fees for residential collection are paid monthly in advance either by the municipality or directly by the residents receiving service.